rossetti/KSLBook/docs/02-Chapter2.md

 - `showAllResultsInBrowser(fileName: String = "pdfModelingResults")` - This function makes a histogram, observations plot, auto-correlation plot, performs the fitting and scoring process, and performs goodness of fit tests on the top scoring distribution and displays all the results by opening a browser window.
 The generated `html` file is stored in the `KSL.plotDir` directory using the supplied name as the pre-fix for a temporary file.
 This one function performs all the necessary fitting steps and returns the results, including plots, within an `html` page.

+- `showAllGoodnessofFitSummariesInBrowser(pdfModelingResults: PDFModelingResults)` - This function shows the goodness of fit summaries for every distribution used within the fitting process.
+This function shows the raw scores, the scaled scores, the ranked scores, and the PDF summary results for each distribution.
+The PDF summary results includes the `FitDistPlot` as well as the results of the Chi-Squared, K-S, Anderson Darling, and Cramer Von Mises, statistical tests.
+This function is very useful when comparing the quality of the fitted distributions.

 The `PDFModeling` class encapsulates the estimation and scoring process.
 The purpose of this class is to serve as the general location for implementing the estimation of distribution parameters across many distributions.
 The general use involves the following: